tingerrr/anti-matter/docs/manual.typ

 #[
     #show: codeblocks

-    `anti-matter` keeps track of it's own inner and outer counter, which are updated in the header of a page.
+    `anti-matter` keeps track of its own inner and outer counter, which are updated in the header of a page.
 Numbering at a given location is resolved by inspecting where this location is between the given fences and applying the expected numbering to it.
 Both `page.header` and `outline.entry` need some special care if you wish to configure them.
 While `page.header` can simply be set in `anti-matter`, if you want to set it somewhere else you need to ensure that the counters are stepped.
-Likewise `outline.entry` or anything that displays page numbers for elements need to resolve the apge number from `anti-matter`.
+Likewise `outline.entry` or anything that displays page numbers for elements needs to get the page number from `anti-matter`.

     == Numbering
     Numbering is done as usual, with a string or function, or `none`.
 If the numbering is set to `none` then the counter is not stepped.
 Patterns and functions receive the current and total value.
 Which means that `"1 / 1"` will display `"3 / 5"` on the third out of five pages.
+Because `none` skips stepping it can be used to easily add a title page beforehand, without having to reset the page counter.
     ```typst
-    #import "@preview/anti-matter:{{version}}": anti-matter, fence
+    #import "@preview/anti-matter:{{version}}": anti-matter, fence, set-numbering
     #show: anti-matter(numbering: ("I", numbering.with("1 / 1"), none))

+    #set-numbering(none)
+    #align(center + horizon)[Title]
+    #pagebreak()
+    #set-numbering("I")

+    // page numbering starts at "I"
+    // ...
     ```

     == Fences